Thank you to Vitamix for sponsoring this post!

 As I tested this recipe over and over and over again, I realized that creating a Bloody Mary mix isn’t an easy task.
-It’s a lot like a science experiment and I decided I’d share three key tips that I learned along the way.
+It’s a lot like a science experiment and I decided I’d share six key tips that I learned along the way.

-Taste As You Go
+Tip 1: Taste As You Go

 Luckily, I had my Vitamix to help me with this part.
 I’ve made a variety of recipes with this machine, including velvety smooth soups and chopped veggies for pasta salads and salsas.
 It never lets me down, because it will blend as little or as much as I need it to.
 The adjustable speed variables and digital timer always help me stay in control of the blend.

 I decided to separate some of the small tomato bits and pieces from the liquid, so rather than blend until super smooth, I left a little pulp.
 This meant the liquid was thicker than I wanted, so I simply strained the liquid through a mesh sieve to separate the pulp from the liquid.
 This gave me a perfectly smooth liquid in one bowl and the pulp in another.

 Tip 4: Add a Little Pulp Back for Texture

 Now that the pulp was separated from the liquid, I added 1-2 tablespoons of the pulp back in.
 This added a little extra spice and a very subtle texture that I like in a Bloody Mary Mix.
 You can choose how much you add back in, or just leave it out completely.